Introduction

 - Various methods exist for evaluating the probability of default within credit risk modeling.
 These approaches differ primarily in the data necessary for their implementation, as well as their scope and applicability.
 Three main frameworks are used:

-- empirical models, and
+- Judgmental approaches, Empirical models, and financial models.

 - Judgmental Approaches